AlexanderLill/PokemonGoers-group6/README.md

 let studentNames = students.map(s => s.name)
 ```

 Arrow functions are a new syntax for defining functions.
-Arrow functions are less verbose that the tranditional function literal.
+Arrow functions are less verbose that the traditional function literal.
 The example above shows how omitting the curly braces around the function body introduces and implied return statement.
 Another useful feature of arrow functions is that they preserve the `this` of the outer scope.
 This is typically useful for defining callbacks.

 ### Classes